 Brad Finkle, author of Holiday Hero: A Man's Manual for Holiday Lighting (Chronicle, 2003, San Francisco), suggests the pros and cons of net lighting.

-- If treated correctly, can be tangle-free and lights are uniformly spaced.
+If treated correctly, they can be tangle-free and lights are uniformly spaced.

-- Usually available in three display modes -- steady, blinking and chasing.
+Nets are usually available in three display modes—steady, blinking, and chasing.

-- Because nets are available in a limited range of sizes, it may be a challenge to cover all of your shrubbery.
+Because they're available in a limited range of sizes, it may be a challenge to cover all of your shrubberies.